DGM - Digital Media

 DGM 4743 Capstone I (2-2-3)

-Students will develop a research project in this course for the purpose of defining a problem, developing strategy, delivering a research methodology, and analysing research and presenting the communication outcomes as a project.
-Working in creative teams, students will propose an innovative solution to an organizational need, plan the project to industry standards, and present the proposal as a presentation to a client.
-The students will complete project milestones, discuss their work with peers, and collaborate with industry professionals.
+Introduces students to the research process for identifying problems, developing strategies, implementing research methodologies, and analyzing findings to deliver effective communication outcomes.
+Working in creative teams, students will develop an innovative solution to an organizational need, plan the project to industry standards, and present their proposal to a client.
+Throughout the course, students will complete project milestones, engage in peer discussions, and collaborate with industry professionals.

 Prerequisites: DGM 3523